bluefireteam/mini_sprite/README.md

 ### [Mini Sprite](packages/mini_sprite)

-The core of it contains the engine/platform agnostic core code to handle the format for the sprites and maps.
+The core package contains the engine/platform agnostic code to handle the format for the sprites and maps.

 ### [Mini Sprite Editor](packages/mini_sprite_editor)